ctrl-alt-test/moto/README.md

 Tips:

 * For interactive development, build using the `Editor` configuration:

-** Shaders are recompiled automatically when `Ctrl-S` is pressed.
+  * Shaders are recompiled automatically when `Ctrl-S` is pressed.
-** The Editor mode expects a file `moto.wav` that can be generated using the `wav_export` project.
+  * The Editor mode expects a file `moto.wav` that can be generated using the `wav_export` project.
 Alternatively, comment out the `SOUND_ON` macro during development (PRs to improve this would be welcome).

+* Build using the `Snapshot` configuration to get a binary quickly.
+Switch to `Release` if you want a smaller binary (but it may take more than a minute to build).
+Use `Heavy Release` if you want to waste more CPU cycles.

 * For performance, you may want to reduce the resolution in the file `shared.h` as the demo is very GPU-intensive.